priyadarshinijain/Netflix-data-analysis/README.md

 # Netflix-data-analysis

-The Tableau dashboard provides a comprehensive overview of data related to movies and tv shows since 1925- 2020 titled and available on Netflix.
+The Tableau dashboard provides a comprehensive overview of data related to movies and tv shows since 1925- 2020 titled and available on Netflix. to look at the complete dynamic dashboard please visit: https://public.tableau.com/shared/SJKH6QPN5?:display_count=n&:origin=viz_share_link

 Here’s a detailed description of the dashboard and the technical charts used:

 Technical Charts Used: